Skip to chat with us. Skip to content

 • Poultry, such as turkey or chicken

-• Fish and shellfish, such as canned tuna, halibut, scallops, and shrimp
+• Fish and shellfish, like canned tuna, halibut, scallops, and shrimp

 • Eggs

-• Soy products such as tofu, tempeh, or mock meat
+• Soy products such as tofu or tempeh

 Healthy fats

 Dietary fats are essential for good health.
-There are certain nutrients, like vitamin A, K, E, and D, that your body can only absorb with the help of fats.
+In fact, your body can only absorb certain nutrients, like vitamins A, K, E, and D, with the help of fats.
 Consuming healthy fats also helps you keep a balanced hormonal profile.
+Moreover, choosing unsaturated fats over saturated and trans fats will help manage your cholesterol and blood pressure.

 Here are some examples of healthy fat sources: